Asphalt Driveway Cost Calculator

 When is resurfacing better than full replacement?

-This calculator is a planning aid, not a substitute for a paving design or a field quote.
-The estimate is only as good as the assumptions behind it, so it is worth understanding what the tool simplifies.
+This asphalt driveway calculator is a planning aid, not a design tool or a contractor quote.
+The estimate is only as good as the assumptions behind it, so it helps to know what the tool simplifies.

 - Rectangular footprint.
 The calculator treats the driveway as a simple rectangle.
 Curved, tapered, or compound shapes should be split into smaller rectangles and summed manually.